SHAPE FOR TRACKING PROGRESS AGAINST THE SCHEDULE

 You also see who's reporting and who isn't.
 The record quality monitor flags incomplete reports immediately, so you can address gaps before they become problems.
 If someone consistently reports without detail or photos, you'll know right away.

 Progress comes directly from the people doing the work, captured as it happens.
-Site teams report what they accomplished today with photos as proof.
+Field teams report what they accomplished today with photos as proof.
 When someone logs 50% progress on an activity, there are photos of the completed work, timestamps showing when it was done, and details about what was accomplished.

 You also see who's reporting and who isn't.
 The record quality monitor flags incomplete reports immediately, so you can address gaps before they become problems.
 If someone consistently reports without detail or photos, you'll know right away.